For Registered Radiologic Technologists, Direct to Work

 The job growth for mammography is the same for radiologic technologists.
 The radiologic technologist acquires post-primary certification after completing structured education requirement and clinical skills.
 The growth is 13 percent for 2016-2026 nationally.
 Colorado and the Denver metro area has a larger population growth so the need is up to 25 percent.

 This post-primary certification will increase your employment options and earning potential.
-Designed with the working technologist in mind, we’re offering an online didactic course and flexible internship opportunities throughout the fall, spring, and summer semesters.
-This certificate includes a two-credit online course, exceeding the requirement of the American Registry of Radiologic Technologies (ARRT).
+Designed with the working technologist in mind, we offer an online didactic course and flexible internship opportunities to follow in the fall, spring, and summer semesters.
+This certificate includes a three-credit online course, exceeding the requirement of the American Registry of Radiologic Technologies (ARRT).

 Learn more about this career path by visiting CCD's Career and Transfer Center.